6 Positive & Negative Effects Of Single Parenting

 Firm and serious voice tone: Interacting in a low voice is an easy tool for better parent-child communication.

 Boundaries: Set up some rules that help to know whether the behavior is acceptable or not.
-Your child should understand if she is crossing the limitations.
+Your child should understand if they are crossing limits.

 Isolate or redirect: If your child is continuously behaving badly, you have to redirect her ways.
 If the problem is about television, you should turn it off; or if it is about fighting for toys, snatch them away.